Marx and Post-Marxism

 Scholarship of Teaching and Learning

 My community-engaged teaching has informed my research.
-My article “Community-Engaged Learning and Precollege Philosophy During Neoliberalism” was recently published in Teaching Philosophy (42:4).
-I consider how college and university professors and students can create philosophy learning experiences for high school students without conceding to the logic of neoliberalism.
-I also have an article that I co-authored with a student who took part in the community-engaged course.
+My article “Community-Engaged Learning and Precollege Philosophy During Neoliberalism” was published in Teaching Philosophy (42:4).
+In it, consider how college and university professors and students can create philosophy learning experiences for high school students without conceding to the logic of neoliberalism.
+I published a chapter on a similar topic in Intentional Disruption: Expanding Access to Philosophy (ed.
+Stephen Kekoa Miller, Vernon Press, 2012).
+I also co-authored an article with a student who took part in the community-engaged course.
 In “Combatting Epistemic Violence Against Young People” (Analytic Teaching and Philosophical Praxis 40, no. 2), we investigate how young people are subject to epistemic oppression in testimony, focusing on Parkland activists, Dream Defenders and Black Lives Matter, and climate activists.
 We argue that Philosophy for Children (P4C) can help remedy this epistemic oppression.
-Finally, my colleague David W. Concepción and I recently published an article on specifications grading in Teaching Philosophy.
+Finally, my colleague David W. Concepción and I published an article on specifications grading in Teaching Philosophy.